MicrosoftDocs/Viva/Viva/glint/reports/confidentiality-suppression-reports.md

 ### Example

-Ana Bowman's Team is flagged as insufficient in the Response Rate report because her team didn't meet the response threshold of five (5).
+Ana Bowman's Team is flagged as insufficient in the Response Rate report because the team didn't meet the response threshold of five (5).

 :::image type="content" source="../../media/glint/reports/response-rate-insufficient.png" alt-text="Screenshot of a response rate report with an insufficient team.":::